You probably freaked out the moment you noticed a P1684 error code.

-The first symptom of P1684 is the engine light comes on.
-This may mean that you will start experiencing more engine problems.
-As stated earlier the problem is not that the battery is not well connected – though this could be the problem it could be the first sign for further error codes.
+The first symptom of P1684 is the check engine light coming on.
+This may mean that you are experiencing further engine problems.
+As mentioned above, the problem is not that the battery is not well connected; although this could be the problem, it could be the first sign of further error codes.

-The PCM controls many engine functions like fuel ignition and air/fuel mixture.
-A simple solution of disconnecting the battery to eradicate the error code is not recommended until you have carefully diagnosed all potential problems.
+The PCM controls many engine functions such as fuel ignition and air-fuel mixture.
+The simple solution of disconnecting the battery to remove the error code is not recommended until you have carefully diagnosed all potential problems.

 Loss of KAM (Memory)

-All the information concerning the PCM is stored on the KAM chip.
-Here information concerning idle speed, air/fuel mixture, and other default factory settings are stored.
-When you disconnect the battery the chip goes to default settings.
-If your car has more problems you will notice the P1684 coming back again.
+All information concerning the PCM is stored on the KAM chip.
+Information about idle speed, air-fuel mixture, and other factory settings is stored here.
+When you disconnect the battery, the chip returns to the default settings.
+If your car has more problems, you will find that the P1684 comes back.

-The PCM conducts a series of self-assessment tests that include the emission test.
-If you try to clear the error code before your emission tests you will be charged with circumventing the law.
-The PCM controls the TCM and if it is not working properly you will have problems with loss of power.
+The PCM performs a number of self-assessment tests, including the emission test.
+If you try to delete the error code before your emission tests, you will be charged with evading the law.
+The PCM controls the TCM, and if it is not working properly, you will have problems with loss of performance.

-This is because disconnecting the PCM resets the transmission settings and your car needs to relearn how to do it again.
-Once the code is restarted after 50 cycles you will have to wait for the car to travel for 50 to 100 miles for the TCM to relearn transmission settings again.
+The reason for this is that disconnecting the PCM resets the transmission settings and your car has to relearn how to do it again.
+If the code is restarted after 50 cycles, you will have to wait until the vehicle has driven 50 to 100 miles for the TCM to relearn the transmission settings.

-Loss of power to the PCM can affect the Body Control Module (BCM) and if not rectified it can cause the BCM to stop working altogether.
-BCM failure can cause other car modules to shut down.
-The loss of power can also cause your steering wheel angle sensors to malfunction.
+A power failure in the PCM can affect the Body Control Module (BCM), and if it is not corrected, it can cause the BCM to stop working.
+A failure of the BCM can cause other vehicle modules to shut down.
+The power failure may also cause your steering wheel angle sensors to stop working.

-This may later cause a problem with the stability control and you could find yourself in an accident due to loss of control.
-The steering sensor can be connected to the anti-theft system and if this fails you may experience unauthorized entry to your car.
+This can later lead to a problem with the stability control and you could be involved in an accident due to the loss of control.
+The steering sensor can be connected to the anti-theft system, and if the system fails, unauthorized intrusion into your car may occur.

 How to fix the P1684 error

-Since the error code can be caused in various ways it is important to fast diagnose the cause.
-If the battery power is low you may need to recharge it and check for any lose terminals.
-The problem could also be that the TCM or PCM is faulty in which case you may be required to purchase a new one.
+Since the error code can be caused in various ways, it is important to diagnose the cause quickly.
+If the battery power is low, you may need to recharge it and check for loose terminals.
+The problem could also be that the TCM or PCM is defective.
+In this case, you may need to buy a new TCM or PCM.

-The P1684 error code does not always mean that you have poor battery connections.
-It could be the first symptom of further engine trouble.
-The PCM unit could be faulty due to circuit problems.
+Error code P1684 does not always mean that you have bad battery connections.
+It could be the first symptom of further engine problems.
+The PCM unit may be faulty due to circuit problems.

-It is vital that you identify any other engine troubles that could be connected with the PCM.
-Disconnecting the battery can erase all the stored PCM memory and you will have problems with transmission settings or emission tests.
-Record all the error codes and consult your manufacturers manual for possible problems.
+It is important that you identify any other engine problems that may be connected to the PCM.
+Disconnecting the battery can erase all stored PCM memory and you will have problems with transmission settings or emission testing.
+Record all error codes and consult your manufacturer’s manual for possible causes.